chshzh/mqtt-softap/README.md

 1. **WiFi Provisioning**: Uses SoftAP mode to allow mobile clients to provision WiFi credentials
 2. **MQTT Communication**: Connects to an MQTT broker to publish and receive messages

-After boot, the device starts advertising in SoftAP mode with the SSID name set by the `CONFIG_SOFTAP_WIFI_PROVISION_SSID` option (default is *nrf-wifiprov*), allowing clients (STA) to connect to it and provide Wi-Fi credentials.
+After boot, the device starts advertising in SoftAP mode with the SSID name set by the `CONFIG_SOFTAP_WIFI_PROVISION_MODULE_SSID` option (default is *nrf-wifiprov*), allowing clients (STA) to connect to it and provide Wi-Fi credentials.
 Once provisioned, the device automatically connects to the configured WiFi network and begins MQTT operations.

 ### Key Features